MindscapeHQ/raygun4maui/README.md

 ## Additional configuration

-The `AddRaygun4Maui` extension method and the `RaygunMauiClient` constructor have overloaded methods that can take a `RaygunMauiSettings` options object, which extends `RaygunSettings` from [Raygun4Net](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/).
+The `AddRaygun4Maui` extension method and the `RaygunMauiClient` constructor both contain overloaded methods that can take a `RaygunMauiSettings` options object.
+This extends `RaygunSettings` from [Raygun4Net](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/).

 **RaygunMauiSettings supports the following configurations:**
-- Any configuration available in Raygun4Net's `RaygunSettings`, such as `ApiKey`.
+- Any configuration available in the Raygun4Net provider's `RaygunSettings`, such as `ApiKey`.
-- `SendDefaultTags` (default `true`) that adds the Log Level (e.g. Severe, Warning, etc.) and the Build Platform (e.g. Windows, Android, iOS, etc.) to reports and logs sent to Raygun.
+- `SendDefaultTags` (defaulted to `true`) which adds the Log Level (e.g. Severe, Warning, etc.) and the Build Platform (e.g. Windows, Android, iOS, etc.) to reports and logs sent to Raygun.
-- `SendDefaultCustomData` (default `true`) that adds all available information in the uncaught exception's callback as custom data on the crash report sent to Raygun.
+- `SendDefaultCustomData` (defaulted to `true`) which adds all available information in the uncaught exception's callback as custom data on the crash report sent to Raygun.
-- `MinLogLevel` and `MaxLogLevel` that specify the range of logging levels to be sent to Raygun.
+- `MinLogLevel` and `MaxLogLevel` which specifies the range of logging levels to be sent to Raygun.

-To use these additional configurations, create and initialize a new `RaygunMauiSettings` object:
+To use these additional configurations, create and initialize a new `RaygunMauiSettings` object as followe:

 ```
 Raygun4MauiSettings raygunMauiSettings = new Raygun4MauiSettings {